 I thought I’d be covered by clouds of tulle and plenty of lining.
 I didn’t take into account the slim-fitting dresses and the ones with finer tulle.
 Turns out, my poor choice of pink socks and non-seamless knickers didn’t work in my favour.

-5. Commit every dress to memory
+5. Commit every wedding dress to memory

-6. It can get pretty tedious
+6. Wedding dress shopping can get pretty tedious

 The wedding dress shopping experience is great but I have to admit, once you’ve done it two or three times, it becomes exhausting.
 Especially when everyone is trying to drive a hard sell.
 The sales pressure can end up putting you off.
 I found I had to have a three-week sabbatical from my dress shopping to get my energy back and I wanted to be a savvy shopper, not a pressured one.